 The Grim-wood Family

 The Grim-wood family is the most underhanded of the families.
 It has been found on several occasions that they had been laundering money, hiring assassins from Lira to silence political opponents, and bribing other families to change their vote.
 They have recently been meeting a great deal with a delegate from The Obsidian Spires, Nation of Lira.
+Their founder and current head Vaeril Grim-Wood is rumored to have been cursed with an illness leading to poor health.

 The Ashford Family